gui549/Look-Out-Your-Windows/README.md

 - Creating images with CPU requries high CPU utilization and memory resources, so take your time when creating the initial images.
 (This is only for generating images, once the images are generated, it doesn't require much CPU/RAM resources!)

+- You can use GPU to create images faster, but it still requires a lot of GPU memories.

 ## Rooms for improvement
+- Uses the server GPU to create the image instead of the local GPU.

 - Select the resolution of the generated images.

-- Use GPU to create images if possible.

 - Make candidate images to pick the favorite one.